#Balance Baseline (均衡基準)

 | 5+ Energy | combat-swinging influence | ultimate technique, cannon, divine punishment |

-#DPT (Count-System Baseline)
+#DPT (Fixed Assumption Baseline)

 #Combo Fatigue (Maintained)